For Surdna Foundation’s Alison Corwin, it’s about being a part of social movements and the work of long-term systemic change.

 Philanthropy’s Ultimate Power-Sharing Opportunity: Governance

-Don’t miss forthcoming posts by Ruth Cummings and Sharon Alpert of Nathan Cummings Foundation, Grant Oliphant of Heinz Endowment and others.
+Don’t miss forthcoming posts by Ruth Cummings and Sharon Alpert of Nathan Cummings Foundation, Grant Oliphant of The Heinz Endowments and others.

 Or stay tuned on NCRP’s blog for links